 There is an impressive range of chicken coops, the largest, and tallest, is the Annie Hen House from The Hutch Company with a walk-in run and an external nest box.
 Similar coops are the same company's Starter Chicken Coop which is a sturdy best seller and Zest's Boston Chicken House.

-If you choose a coop such as the Rowlinson Large Chicken Coop, Zest Starter Coop or the Hutch Company's Sally Hen House, which do not have a secure run, you must protect your hens from predators notably foxes.
-This can take the form of a high fence which is submerged about 12ins below ground or an electrified fence.
+If you choose a coop such as the Rowlinson Large Chicken Coop, Zest Starter Coop, or the Hutch Company's Sally Hen House, which do not have a secure run, you must protect your hens from predators notably foxes.
+This can take the form of a high fence that is submerged about 12ins below ground or an electrified fence.